-- 34. (1) A person may be permitted by the council to register as a student only if he or she satisfies the legal requirements, if any, for admission to study at the University and further, satisfies any other requirements for admission that may be determined by the council and laid down in any Rule made by the council. - The requirements for admission of a student to faculties are set out (2)in the Rules and may be changed by the council after consultation with the senate. - (3) A student is registered for one year or for such shorter period as the council may determine in general or in a particular case. - (4) In order for a student to renew his or her registration after the expiry of the period contemplated in subparagraph (3), the student is required to comply with any conditions set by the council. - (5) The council may refuse to allow the renewal of registration, if a student fails to meet the conditions referred to in subparagraph (4). - The conditions referred to in subparagraph (4) may include the payment of outstanding fees.
+36. (1) A person may be permitted by the council to register as a student only if he or she satisfies the legal requirements, if any, for admission to study at the

+University and, further, satisfies any other requirements for admission that may be determined by the council and laid down in the Rules.

+- (2) The requirements for admission of a student to faculties are set out in the Rules and may be changed by the council after consultation with the senate. - (3) A student is registered for one year or for such shorter period as the council may determine in general or in a particular case. - (4) In order for a student to renew his or her registration after the expiry of the period contemplated in subparagraph (3), the student is required to comply with any conditions set by the council. - (5) The council may refuse to allow the renewal of registration if a student fails to meet the conditions contemplated in subparagraph (4). - (6) The conditions contemplated in subparagraph (4) may include the payment of outstanding fees.